HOME NOTICES HISTORY CHURCH CONTACT

 Holy Trinity Dinting Vale is a beautiful and very special community space next door to Dinting Church school, below the Dinting Railway viaduct track, and a good cricket ball hit over the Dinting Scout Hall from the Dinting Playing Fields & Cricket Club.
 Why not call in on a Wednesday between 2pm-4pm for a prayer, a cuppa, a chat, or to view the church, and come along to a Sunday Service each week at 9.30am.

-Your Warm Space Wednesday’s returned for 2024, come in any Wednesday to Open Church 2pm-4pm.
-For your information we have a kitchen & fully accessible toilet which was officially opened in September 2021 and a new Carbon Net-Zero Eco-Heating system which was installed in November 2022 as part of our Eco-Church journey.
+For your information we have a kitchen & fully accessible toilet which was officially opened in September 2021 and a new Carbon Net-Zero Eco-Heating system which was installed late November 2022 as part of our Eco-Church journey.
 The Church building has portable disabled ramp access, hearing loop, and all dogs and assistance dogs are welcome.
 We look forward to seeing you.

 Our Church Safeguarding Officer is Kate Gee contact 07842 359499.